mainahandmaker/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a MSc student in the [Senner Lab](http://www.sennerlab.com/) at the University of South Carolina.
+I am currently an MSc student in the [Senner Lab](http://www.sennerlab.com/) at the University of South Carolina.
 I study the role nocturnal roost sites play in the stopover ecology and migratory performance of Atlantic flyway Whimbrel (_Numenius phaeopus_).
 By tracking Whimbrel movements during and after their migratory stopovers on the coast of South Carolina, I am investigating how individuals select foraging and roosting sites and working to better understand how those choices influence their entire annual cycle.